-10. Rules of Play
+10 Rules of Play

-- 10.1 All KPMHA members shall abide by the playing rules set out by: - a) Hockey Canada - b) British Columbia Hockey (BC Hockey). - c) Vancouver Island Amateur Hockey Association (VIAHA). - d) Association rules adopted by Kerry Park Minor Hockey Association as per our Constitution and Bylaws and the KPMHA Policy and Procedure Manual. - 10.2 A suspended player is NOT permitted to play games or act as a game official until the period of suspension has been served.
+- 10.1 All KPMHA members shall abide by the playing rules set out by: - a) Hockey Canada - b) BC Hockey - c) Vancouver Island Amateur Hockey Association (VIAHA). - d) Association rules adopted by KPMHA as per its Constitution and Bylaws and this KPMHA Policy and Procedures manual. - A suspended player is not permitted to play games or act as a game official until the period of suspension has been served.
 A suspended player may attend practices.
-See BC Hockey Regulations. - 10.3 Any suspended player or team official must explain their actions as required by the Executive Committee. - 10.4 All team officials are responsible to know and follow the current playing rules as set out by Hockey Canada and BC Hockey. - 10.5 Teams will be provided all current and relevant information regarding rules of play prior to the start of the season.
+See BC Hockey Regulations. - 10.3 Any suspended player or team official must explain their actions as required by the Board of Directors. - 10.4 All team officials are responsible to know and follow the current playing rules as set out by Hockey Canada and BC Hockey. - 10.5 Teams will be provided all current and relevant information regarding rules of play prior to the start of the season.

-11. Risk Management
+11 Risk Management